 → 15-minute walk north along the waterfront.

 Finish the day at Sokcho Beach, a clean sandy crescent with calm surf and lifeguards on duty from 9 AM to 6 PM during the official summer swimming season (typically early July through mid-August).
 At the southern end of the beach, the Sokcho Eye ferris wheel rises above the waterfront and offers 360° views across the East Sea toward Seoraksan as the sun drops — a fittingly dramatic close.
-(Sokcho Eye admission: verify price at the ticket booth on-site.)
+Sokcho Eye admission is ₩12,000 for adults and ₩6,000 for children; tickets are sold at the booth below the wheel.

 The Area in 60 Seconds